mattpaz/us-house/README.md

 `vacant`                | enum   | Representative Seat is Vacant `bioguide`              | string | The alphanumeric ID for this Representative on http://bioguide.congress.gov ( http://bioguide.congress.gov/scripts/biodisplay.pl?index=C001075 )
-`thomas`                | string | The numeric ID for this Representative ( not really used anymore ) `govtrack`              | string | The numeric ID for this Representative on GovTrack.us ( https://www.govtrack.us/congress/members/412630 )
+`thomas`                | string | The numeric ID for this Representative ( not really used anymore ) `opensecrets`           | string | The alphanumeric ID for this Representative on OpenSecrets.org ( https://www.opensecrets.org/politicians/summary.php?cid=N00030245 )
-`opensecrets`           | string | The alphanumeric ID for this Representative on OpenSecrets.org ( https://www.opensecrets.org/politicians/summary.php?cid=N00030245 )
 `votesmart`             | string | The numeric ID for this Representative on VoteSmart.org ( http://votesmart.org/candidate/69494 )
 `fec`                   | string | Federal Election Commission ID ( http://www.fec.gov/fecviewer/CandidateCommitteeDetail.do?candidateCommitteeId=H6AL04098 )